michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.4.8 =
+- Fixed a bug that PHP warnings occurred in the background in some rare occasion.

 = 3.4.7 - 11/06/2016 =
 - Fixed a bug that the Contextual Products widgets were no longer displaying any products, introduced in 3.4.6.
 - Fixed a bug occurred in PHP 5.3 that caused a warning `debug_backtrace() expects at most 1 parameter, 2 given`.